Patient education: Care after sexual assault (Beyond the Basics)

 After being sexually assaulted, you may have a lot of questions, including:

-- Since I was drinking, isn't this my fault?
+●Since I was drinking, is this my fault?

 In all cases, it is important to know that you did not cause the sexual assault.
-Sexual assault is an act of violence, intimidation, and control.
 No one ever "deserves" to be assaulted, even if you wore tight clothing or initially showed interest in your assailant.
 You cannot consent to sex if you are under the influence of alcohol or drugs.

 The following steps are recommended after sexual assault:

-- Seek medical care; do not change clothes, bathe, douche, or brush your teeth until evidence is collected.
+●Seek medical care.
+If possible, do not change clothes, bathe, douche, or brush your teeth until evidence is collected.
 A complete medical evaluation includes evidence collection, a physical examination, treatment and/or counseling.
 You do not have to do any part of this evaluation that you do not want to do.